serge-sedelnikov/xstate.net/README.md

 Notice, that there was an error state switch and one attempt to fix error.
 State machine works as expected.

-> More examples: loot at the documentation or in the "demo-console-app" folder.
+> More examples: look at the documentation or in the "demo-console-app" folder.

 # Good practice